-Single-market exposure to the United States created conditions where a 21% collapse in one geography could devastate an entire national industry overnight.
+Single-market exposure to the United States created conditions where a 21% collapse in one geography could devastate an entire national industry almost overnight.

 This isn’t an imaginary scenario.
 It’s happening right now.

 The question facing French wine producers isn’t whether American demand will recover.
-The question is whether India and Mercosur can replace that revenue before the industry contracts permanently.
+The real question is whether India and Mercosur can replace that revenue before the industry contracts permanently.

 Key Takeaways & The 5Ws